Riverscapes/PBR/workshops/2024/Federal Series/pinedale.md

 ---
-title:  2024 Low-Tech Riverscape Restoration Workshop, Sisters, OR
+title:  2024 Low-Tech Riverscape Restoration Workshop, Pinedale, WY
 weight: 1

 ---

-# Sisters, OR | Low-Tech Process Based Restoration Field Workshop
+# Pinedale, OR | Low-Tech Process Based Restoration Field Workshop

-### July 23-24, 2024
+### August 7-8, 2024

 ## Workshop Description

 The [USU Restoration Consortium](https://restoration.usu.edu) has partnered with the Natural Resources Conservation Service [West National Technology Support Center](https://www.nrcs.usda.gov/west-national-technology-support-center) and the [Bureau of Land Management's Aquatic Resources Program](https://www.blm.gov/programs/aquatics) to develop a standardized training series for Low-Tech Process-Based Restoration.

 This course is offered as part of CEWA 5624 - Implementation of Low-Tech Process-Based Restoration for NRCS & BLM employees to satisfy [LTPBR Level 2]({{sitebaseurl}}/workshops/2024/federal_series) training requirements.
 For students who have not participated in the Level 1 & 2 Training series, we will introduce Low-Tech Process-Based Restoration (LTPBR) day 1 of the workshop.
-On day 2 of the workshop, students will construct LTPBR structures just outside of Sisters, OR.
+On day 2 of the workshop, students will construct LTPBR structures just outside of Pinedale, WY.

 <div class="row small-up-2 medium-up-3 large-up-2">
  <div class="column column-block">